 A similar dymanic is at work in Amsterdam, because although the city itself has a very clear center, Amsterdam is not the single pre-eminent city in Holland.
 The Dutch speak of a multi-polar urban constellation they call the Randstad, which incorporates Amsterdam, Schipol airport, Haarlem, Leiden, Den Haag, Delft, Rotterdam and arguably Utrecht.
-The whole Randstad is less than 60km across -- an hour or less by train, not much larger in area than Berlin.
-You might think America invented the multi-centred "megalopolis," but Holland has had this structure -- many small cities very close together -- for centuries, and the structure has served them well as an aggregate capital and metropolis.
+The whole Randstad is less than 60km across — an hour or less by train, not much larger in area than Berlin.
+You might think America invented the multi-centered “megalopolis,” but Holland has had this structure — many small cities very close together — for centuries, and the structure has served them well as an aggregate capital and metropolis.

-So it's logical that most Dutch cities have through-stations, just as Berlin does, becuase people are flowing through them to so many different nodes in the larger constellation..
-In fact, if you were going to compare sprawling multi-polar Berlin with anything in Holland, you'd compare it to the entire Randstad, not to Amsterdam alone, and so it makes sense that both Berlin and Holland's Randstad are constellations of through-stations.
+So it’s logical that most Dutch cities have through-stations, just as Berlin does, because people are flowing through them to so many different nodes in the larger constellation.
+In fact, if you were going to compare sprawling multi-polar Berlin with anything in Holland, you’d compare it to the entire Randstad, not to Amsterdam alone.
+So it makes sense that both Berlin and Holland’s Randstad are constellations of through-stations.